Toilet training for toddlers

 Clothing

-Get your child to wear easy-to-remove clothes.
+Get your child to wear clothes that are easy to remove.
 This will help you and your child quickly go to the toilet when they need to go and minimise accidents.
 Summer may be a useful time when clothes may be lighter and looser.

 Look for signals and respond

-Learn and look out for your child’s toilet signals or cues, such as holding their pants, crossing their legs or being quiet.
+Learn to recognise your child’s toilet signals or cues, such as holding their pants, crossing their legs or being quiet.
 If your child says they need to go to the toilet, try to take them straight away.
 Young children are still developing their ability to “hold it”.

 Ask and remind your child

 When toilet training, check if your child needs to use the toilet often.
 Remind them before and during activities.
 Your child is often busy with an activity, so may avoid going to the bathroom for fear of missing out.
-Try asking your child every two hours and before bed.
+Try asking your child every couple of hours, before naps and bedtime, and before outings.

 Comfort your child when accidents occur